cdk-patterns/serverless/the-xray-tracer/README.md

 ![sns bug](img/sns_bug.png)

 ### Service Map Changes Design Randomly
-Unlike other tracing solutions I have used that let you position all of the circles where they give a feeling of inner calmness based on personal OCD; X-Ray randomly positions the circles on every refresh which can lead to some interesting map layouts
+Unlike other tracing solutions I have used that let you position all of the circles where they give a feeling of inner calmness based on personal OCD; X-Ray randomly positions the circles on every refresh which can lead to some interesting map layouts.
+The important thing is being able to spot anomalies which you can definitely still do so this is purely aesthetic.

 ![service map positioning](img/service_map_positioning.png)